JDewhirst/eng86/C#_Core/Notes/02_datatypes.md

 C# naming conventions, variables start with a letter or underscore.
 Convention to use PascalCase for most types, camelCase for method parameters and local variables.

 Comments - DAMP.
 Descriptive And Meaningful Names.
-Favour readibility over brevity.
+Favour readability over brevity.

  DRY Don't Repeat Yourself